ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Ordina-Young-Professional-Programme-2019-Summer-Edition.md

 ---
 layout: post
 authors: [brecht_porrez, duncan_casteleyn, imad_hamroun, jasper_rosiers, lennert_peeters, lore_vanderlinden, mohammed_laghzaoui, nicholas_meyers]
-title: "Kickstarter Trajectory 2019 Summer Edition"
+title: "Ordina Young Professional Programme 2019 Summer Edition"
 image: /img/kicks.png
-tags: [Spring, Spring Boot, Angular, Unit testing, Mocking, Microservices, Git, DevOps, Docker, TypeScript, Kickstarter, Security]
+tags: [Spring, Spring Boot, Angular, Unit testing, Mocking, Microservices, Git, DevOps, Docker, TypeScript, Kickstarter, Young Professional Program, Security]
-category: Kickstarters
+category: Young Professional Programme
 comments: true
+redirect_from: /kickstarters/2019/10/24/Kickstarter-Trajectory-2019-Summer-Edition.html
 ---

 # Introduction
->65 young professionals started the Ordina kickstarter trajectory this summer, on the 1st of August.
+>65 young professionals started the Ordina Young Professional Programme this summer, on the 1st of August.
-JWorks counted 8 kickstarters: Mohammed, Jasper, Nicholas, Lennert, Duncan, Lore, Brecht and Imad.
+JWorks counted 8 trainees: Mohammed, Jasper, Nicholas, Lennert, Duncan, Lore, Brecht and Imad.
 All looking for a challenge and a fresh start.
 Most of them just graduated, Brecht on the other hand already had other work experience.
-During the Kickstarter program, we were introduced to a wide range of technologies.
+During the young professional programme, we were introduced to a wide range of technologies.
 Technologies that play an important role in IT.
 The courses were focused mainly on providing a very hands-on experience as to learn how the different technologies work in practice.

-During the three months kickstarter trajectory, there were two main periods:
+During the three months long programme there were two main periods:
 * The first six weeks were filled with various trainings: security, backend, frontend, soft skill trainings,...
 * During the remaining six weeks we got split up into two teams to work on different dev cases: Chatbot Dina and Zero Plastic Rivers